mohanarunachalam/thibaultlaurens.github.io/_posts/2013-01-12-generics-with-csharp.md

 An important thing to keep in mind is that parameterized objects have to have **the same type**.
 In this example, if another class is created, an object of this new class cannot be added to the `CarList`.

-However, generic with multiple parameterized types can also be declared, in this example a `List<T, U>` could be declared.
+However, generic with multiple parameterized types can also be declared, in this example a `List<T,U>` could be declared.

 * * *